 The rectus femoris is one of the powerful quadriceps muscles.
-A rupture of the tendon at the top of the muscle near the hip can result from overuse or explosive loads on the muscle, like sprint starts or kicking a ball.
+A rupture of the tendon at the top of the muscle near the hip can be caused by overuse or explosive loads on the muscle, like sprint starts or kicking a ball.
 When the tendon ruptures, groin pain or a sharp pain at the front of the hip may be felt.
 The severity of the symptoms depends on whether the rupture is partial or complete.

 Ruptured rectus femoris tendon symptoms

 Symptoms include a sudden sharp pain at the front of the hip or in the groin usually whilst doing some explosive activity.
 Swelling and bruising may occur with pain when lifting the knee up against resistance.
 Tenderness will be felt when pressing in at the muscle attachment at the front of the hip.
 If a complete rupture has occurred then it will be impossible to contract the muscle.

 Rectus femoris tendon strain explained